 * Setting the density of paint to “0”.
-Setting the mix ground color option to “Blend”.
+Setting the Color mixing option to “Blend”.
 100: It will not be affected by the background color.
 50 ： Drawing is conducted while 50% of the background color blends.
 0： Drawing is conducted based on the background color.

 ⑤ Density of paint: This sets the proportion of the background color (already existing color on the layer) and the transparent component of the drawing color.
-The larger the value, the higher the proportion of the transparent component of the drawing color.
+The higher the value, the higher the brush's opacity ratio.
+The larger the value, the higher the percentage of opacity set for the brush.

 * Setting the amount of paint to “0”.
-Setting the mix ground color option to “Blend”.
+Setting the Color mixing option to “Blend”.
 Left: When the amount of paint is “0”, the drawing color is applied as if there is no background color and when it meets a background color, the background color and drawing color blend until it gradually becomes the background color.

 Center: When starting to draw from the background color, the drawing color will not be reflected at all.